Ryan Kuhn

 The Emerging Leaders Program (ELP) gives first-years and transfers the ability to take part in a program that allows them to meet new people and grow their leadership skills.
 Each Knowledge Community (KC) consists of 12 students and 2 mentors.
 I was accepted into the Environment and Ecology Knowledge Community.
 Participants had to attend weekly community meetings, attend program-wide events, participate in workshops, and create a Service Learning Project (SLP).During my time in ELP, I was in charge of helping to create the lesson plans for our SLP because I had the knowledge of the topics we were teaching.
 I helped create the slideshows, which had to be written in a way in which they could be understood by young children.
 I had the additional role of being selected as the point of contact with our SLP partner, the Binghamton City School District.
 I was tasked with writing professional emails to the Superintendent of Curriculum and Principles.
 In these emails, I had to clearly state what my team was hoping to achieve and what we had planned.
 Sometimes, this involved making phone calls to clarify things stated in the email so everyone was on the same page.
 I also received the mentee spotlight for my KC.
 If you want to learn more about the SLP, you can visit the Project section.I valued my time in ELP as I was able to form meeting connections with my KC members; I still talk to some of them to this day.
 ELP allowed me to develop my leadership and professional skills.
 Their program-wide events helped me develop my networking skills and taught me how to form and maintain connections.
 Additionally, we had an ELP Olympics, which taught me how to effectively use my leadership skills to achieve a goal.
 ELP taught me how to work in a team and what it means to be a part of a successful team.
 Finally, ELP taught me how to set meaningful goals and what needs to happen for me to reach the goals I set for myself.

-Ryan Kuhn Education Details
+Ryan Kuhn education

-Frequently Asked Questions about Ryan Kuhn
+Frequently asked questions about Ryan Kuhn

 What company does Ryan Kuhn work for?

-Ryan Kuhn works for Harpur College Of Arts And Sciences At Binghamton University
+Ryan Kuhn works for Harpur College of Arts and Sciences at Binghamton University.

 What schools did Ryan Kuhn attend?